-One of the primary theories behind the EDC is that people act until they experience a breakdown, this breakdown leads them to reflect upon their activities, and in this context they are motivated to explore information spaces associated with the activity.
-Schön calls this approach "reflection-in-action" [Schön, 1983], whereas in our own previous work we call it "making argumentation serve design" [Fischer et al., 1996].
+One of the primary theories behind the EDC is that (as discussed in the "Challenging Problems" section) people act until they experience a breakdown, this breakdown leads them to reflect upon their activities, and in this context they explore information spaces associated with the activity (Schön's theory of reflection-in-action).

-The EDC parallels this theory by providing support for action and reflection, along with the mechanisms that blend the two activities.
-In general, action activities (see left side of Figure 1 above) take place on and around the horizontal table in Figure 2, through collaboration using a physical and computational model appropriate for the particular application domain.
+The EDC parallels this theory by providing support for action, support for reflection, and mechanisms that blend the two activities.
+In general, action activities take place on and around the horizontal table in Figure 2 and on the left side of Figure 1, through collaboration using a physical and computational model appropriate for the particular application domain.
 The scenario presents such a model for the EDC-Urban domain (providing a simulation with physical game pieces appropriate for modeling urban transportation problems), and uses context-dependent information (such as aerial photographs) for the specific application.
-Reflection activities (see right side of Figure 1) are supported by the vertical white-board in Figure 2, through the capture, creation, presentation, and modification of hypermedia information [Moran & Melle, 1998].
-This provides a portal to a dynamic, user-extensible, and emergent Web-based information environment.
-In the scenario, maps, previous constructions, surveys, and critic information are stored and made available to support reflection activities.
+Reflection activities are supported by the vertical white-board in Figure 2 and on the right side of Figure 1, through the capture, creation, presentation, and modification of hypermedia information [Moran & Melle, 1998].
+This provides a portal to a dynamic, user-extensible, emergent Webbased information environment.
+In the scenario, the priority specification, maps, previous constructions, surveys, and critic information are stored and made available to support reflection activities.